Anomalous phase ordering of a quenched ferromagnetic superfluid: Results

 The evolving correlation function for times after all vortices have annihilated is shown in the inset to Fig.~\ref{Ggpe}(a).
 The correlations exhibit a short wavelength ordered portion that grows slowly in time and a nonequilibrium long wavelength portion.
 The correlation functions collapse onto a single curve after rescaling according to Eq.~\eqref{corrcol2}, see Fig.~\ref{Ggpe}(a).
-The rescaling factor $L_\text{sw}(t)$ is defined by $G(L_\text{sw},t)=0.8G(0,t)$, which follows the boundary between the ordered portion of the correlation function and the nonequilibrium portion.
-The length scale $L_\text{sw}(t)$ grows as a power law $L_\text{sw}\sim t^{1/3}$ for times $t\gtrsim 10^3 t_s$, i.e.\ times after all vortices have annihilated, see Fig.~\ref{Ggpe}(b).
-The length scale $2\pi k_\text{eq}(t)^{-1}$, where $k_\text{eq}(t)$ is introduced in Eq.~\eqref{specport} and defined more precisely in the Appendix, follows the growth of $L_\text{sw}(t)$.
-For comparison, the scale invariance during vortex driven coarsening is associated with the more rapidly growing average intervortex spacing $L_\text{v}(t)$ (defined in the Appendix)~\cite{williamson2016a}.
+We define the rescaling factor $L_\text{sw}(t)$ by $G(L_\text{sw},t)=0.8G(0,t)$, which follows the boundary between the ordered portion of the correlation function and the nonequilibrium portion.
+This length scale is governed by spin waves and grows as a power law $L_\text{sw}\sim t^{1/3}$ for times $t\gtrsim 10^3 t_s$, i.e.\ times after all vortices have annihilated, see Fig.~\ref{Ggpe}(b).
+The length scale $2\pi k_\text{eq}(t)^{-1}$, where $k_\text{eq}(t)$ is introduced in Eq.~\eqref{specport} and defined more precisely in Appendix~\ref{keq}, follows the growth of $L_\text{sw}(t)$.
+For comparison, the scale invariance during vortex driven coarsening is associated with the more rapidly growing average intervortex spacing $L_\text{v}(t)$ (defined in Appendix~\ref{vortDet})~\cite{williamson2016a}.
 The nonequilibrium portions of the correlation functions in Fig.~\ref{Ggpe}(a) clearly exhibit an additional algebraic decay $G(r)\sim r^{-0.21-\nu}\approx r^{-0.22}$.
 The value of the decay exponent corresponds to a temperature of $T\approx 0.9T_\text{BKT}$, see Eq.~\eqref{algebraicDecay}, and is consistent with the nonequilbrium temperature of $\epsilon_\text{lw}(k,t)$ from Eq.~\eqref{specport}.

-\section{Comparison with open system dynamics}
+\subsection{Comparison with open system dynamics}